FazelYU/Adaptive-Navigation/README.md

+---NOTE: I am currently working on the documentation and the readiblity of the code.
+Sorry about it :) !

 Abstract:

 Traffic congestion in urban road networks is a condition characterised by slower speeds, longer trip times, increased air pollution, and driver frustration.
 Traffic congestion can be attributed to a volume of traffic that generates demand for space greater than the available street capacity.
 A number of other specific circumstances can also cause or aggravate congestion, including traffic incidents, road maintenance work and bad weather conditions.